San Juan Mountains, Colorado · 9,318 ft

 July & August

 The alpine meadows surrounding Silverton explode into color every July and August — columbines, Indian paintbrush, blue lupine, and dozens of other species carpeting the slopes above town.
-It's one of the most spectacular wildflower displays in the entire Rocky Mountains.
+One of the most spectacular wildflower displays in the entire Rocky Mountains.

 The Stony Pass and Cunningham Gulch roads offer easy access to some of the best displays.
 No hiking required — just drive up and be amazed.